Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Experiments

 \subsubsection{Results}

 As shown in Table \ref{tab:loc_qual}, the SRM formulation SPRING uses outperformed or matched GAN + CVX in preference accuracy for every dataset.
 Both algorithms guarantee positional constraints, but GAN + CVX only does this with convex constraints.
 This implies that the SRM used by SPRING is very capable of learning implicit preferences from data while still maintaining complex spatial constraints.
+Both approaches were designed to satisfy the explicit constraints with 100\% accuracy, and they did.